This picture got your attention, didn’t it?

 The other day I saw an expat in Escazu get mad at a Tico and shout at him in English.
-The poor sucker didn’t have a clue what the gringo was shouting at him.
+The poor sucker didn’t know what the gringo was shouting at him.
 The Tico just turned around and walked away.
 This, in turn, made the gringo even madder.
+I enjoyed the scene watching from my car.

 That gringo definitely did not learn basic Spanish before moving to Costa Rica.
+And he’ll be pissed off at everyone and everyone until he decides to move back to where he came from.
+Or learns Spanish!

 Tourist or resident